kdave/btrfs-progs/Documentation/ch-swapfile.rst

 * device replace - ditto

-When there are no active swapfiles and a whole-filesystem exclusive operation is running (eg. balance, device delete, shrink), the swapfiles cannot be temporarily activated.
+When there are no active swapfiles and a whole-filesystem exclusive operation is running (e.g. balance, device delete, shrink), the swapfiles cannot be temporarily activated.
 The operation must finish first.

 To create and activate a swapfile run the following commands: